 Our Nominating and Corporate Governance Committee is currently comprised of Messrs.
 Sokolow and Norton, with Mr. Sokolow serving as the Chairman, both of whom were determined by the Board of Directors to be independent of the Company based on NYSE's definition of "independence.
 The Nominating and Corporate Governance Committee does not formally meet on a regular basis, but only as circumstances require.
-During fiscal 2021, the Nominating and Corporate Governance Committee did not hold any meetings, nor did it act by unanimous written consent in lieu of a meeting.
-A copy of the Nominating and Corporate Governance Committee's Charter is available on our Internet website, at https://cadre-holdings.com/, under the tab "Governance Documents" within the section called "Governance."
+During fiscal 2022, the Nominating and Corporate Governance Committee did not hold any meetings, acted by unanimous written consent in lieu of a meeting 3 times, and also held numerous informal discussions.
+A copy of the Nominating and Corporate Governance Committee's Charter is available on our Internet website, at https://cadreholdings.com/, under the tab "Governance Documents" within the section called "Governance."